mchemin/Lumapps-Test/Readme.md

 ### KMM

-I consider using KMM for this project, but i was not sure of the strategy to use for implementing infinte loading for iOS.
-Hence, i prefer due to limited time and my lack of knowledge of iOS developement to avoid KMM and enjoy android paging.
+I consider using KMM for this project, but i was not sure of the strategy to use for implementing infinite loading for iOS.
+Hence, i prefer due to limited time and my lack of knowledge of iOS development to avoid KMM and enjoy android paging.

 ### Tests

 I did not write tests in this projects.
-I focus on building the app, and the let the tests appart.
+Because I lack recent experience with UI tests framework like esspresso, i focus on building the app, and the let these tests apart.
-Becaseuse I lack recent experience with UI tests framework like esspresso, i choose to let them aside.
+I do write some unit tests for my domain layer.
-I could have wrote some unit tests as i rely on inversion dependency principles.
+I could also have written tests for the data layer, especially the UserRemoteMediator.
+This would have been possible because of the dependency inversion principles is used.

 ### Detekt